jeremyworboys/Incident-Theatres/README.md

 To run the test suite first invoke the following command within the repo, installing the development dependencies:

     $ npm install

+Configure database in `config/database.js` then migrate and seed:

+    $ grunt migrate seed

 then run the tests: